 2000 Bonisteel Boulevard Ann Arbor, MI 48109

-The Media Center accepts credit cards, cash, checks, and we will resume accepting Blue Bucks with the Fall 16 semester.
+The Media Center accepts credit cards, cash, checks, and Blue Bucks.

 Seven steps to hassle-free printing

 Do you really need to print long text documents off the web or course tools or can you find them again online when you need them?
 Do you need to print each revision stage of a model or document?
 To get especially large images on the wall, does it make sense to use a projector instead?

 2. Know your device options